You probably learned all five of those things separately.

 The nice thing about special relativity is that it allows us to simultaneously understand the slow-moving particles and the fast-moving particles and everything in between.
 In particular:

-Figure 12 is similar to figure 11, but with some additional detail.
-The dark green curve, as before, represents the case where m=1, while the red curve represents a less-massive particle, m=0.2.
+Figure 7 is similar to figure 6, but with some additional detail.
+The dark green curve, as before, represents the case where m=1, while the light green curve represents a less-massive particle, m=0.2.

 You can see that:

-The other approximations presented in equation 17 are just as good when the speed is small, but not otherwise.
+The other approximations presented in equation 21 are just as good when the speed is small, but not otherwise.
 At high speeds, E≈mc2+½pxyz2/m is a woeful overestimate, while E≈mc2+½mv2 is a woeful underestimate.
+This is shown in figure 8.

-Figure 12 is in some ways related to figure 10.
-The relationship becomes more clear if we transpose figure 10, so that x increases horizontally and time increases vertically, as shown in figure 13.
+Figure 7 is in some ways related to figure 5.
+The relationship becomes more clear if we transpose figure 5, so that x increases horizontally and time increases vertically, as shown in figure 9.
+The practice of plotting time vertically is conventional in the relativity business.

-In figure 13 as in figure 10, the rotation angle is 1/4 of a radian.
+In figure 9 the rotation angle is 1/4 of a radian (just as it was in figure 5).

 The existence of the rest energy mc2 makes the kinetic energy ½pxyz·v consistent with our interpretation of velocity as a rotation in the tx plane.
 Specifically:

-It is ironic that the rest energy is not directly observable when the particle is at rest, but becomes visible when the 4-momentum is slightly rotated.
+It is ironic that the rest energy is not directly observable when the particle is at rest, but becomes visible when the spacetime momentum is slightly rotated.

-This is related to the reason why we write the 4-velocity of a particle at rest as u = [1, 0, 0, 0] instead of [0, 0, 0, 0].
-We want to be able to write p = m u as an equation between 4-vectors.
-Note the correspondence between the energy/momentum 4-vector and the 4-velocity, when we rotate things by an angle θ in the tx plane.
-To lowest order:
+This is related to the reason why we write the spacetime velocity of a particle at rest as u = [1, 0, 0, 0] instead of [0, 0, 0, 0].
+We want to be able to write p = m u as an equation between spacetime vectors.
+Note the correspondence between the energy/momentum spacetime vector and the spacetime velocity, when we rotate things by an angle θ in the tx plane.
+For motion in one spacelike dimension, to lowest order:

-where (to lowest order) the x-component of the 4-velocity is ux = θ, and (to all orders) the momentum is p = m u.
+where (to lowest order) the x-component of the spacetime velocity is ux = θ, and (to all orders) the momentum is p = m u.

 There was a time, not so very long ago, when nobody had ever seen any antiprotons, and certain folks were highly motivated to build an accelerator that could make some.
 See reference 7 and reference 8.